Estates Committee External Member

 Application Procedure

-Individuals with relevant experience and knowledge able to make a contribution to the work of the Estates Committee are invited to express interest by contacting Hannah King (hannah.king@ed.ac.uk) and Jamie Tait (jamie.tait@ed.ac.uk) by midday on Friday 17 October 2025 including a CV and a covering note.
+Individuals with relevant experience and knowledge able to make a contribution to the work of the Estates Committee are invited to express interest by contacting Hannah King, Policy and Governance Manager and Kym McCaul, Estates Governance and Committee Officer (estates.feedback@ed.ac.uk) by midday on Friday 10 April 2026 including a CV and a covering note.

 The University of Edinburgh welcomes applications from all sectors of the community, particularly from women, members of ethnic minorities and traditionally under-represented groups on our Committees.
 The University Court and members of University Committees operate in line with a Code of Conduct, based on ensuring good practice on governance.
 If successful, new members of University Committees are asked by means of a letter sent after appointment to acknowledge that they are familiar with this Code and that they understand their obligations under it.